Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Introduction

 for $p\geq1$ and $m\geq\min\{n-p+1,r\}$. \end{itemize} \end{theorem}

-Moreover, in $\S$6, we provide vanishing theorems for singular (dual) Nakano semi-positivity twisted by (dual) $m$-positive vector bundles, and consider a quasi-torus as a concrete example of Theorem \ref{V-thm of Griffiths semi-posi + (dual)-m-posi for (n,q)} and vanishing theorem for Nakano semi-positivity.
+Moreover, in $\S$6, we provide vanishing theorems for singular (dual) Nakano semi-positivity twisted by (dual) $m$-positive vector bundles on weakly pseudoconvex manifolds with a positive holomorphic line bundle (resp. projective manifolds).

 Recently, a Fujita Conjecture type theorem involving multiplier ideal sheaves was presented in \cite{SY19} using vanishing theorems.
 Finally, we get a vanishing theorem that is a more detailed judgment of positivity by numerically dimension for nef line bundle on projective manifolds.
-And we obtain the Fujita Conjecture type theorem involving the $L^2$-subsheaf as an application of our vanishing theorems.
+And we obtain Fujita's conjecture type theorem involving the $L^2$-subsheaf as an application of our vanishing theorems.

-\begin{theorem} Let $X$ be a compact \kah manifold of dimension $n$ and $E$ be a holomorphic vector bundle equipped with a singular Hermitian metric $h$.
+\begin{theorem} Let $X$ be a compact \kah manifold and $E$ be a holomorphic vector bundle equipped with a singular Hermitian metric $h$.
 Let $N$ be a nef line bundle which is neither big nor numerically trivial, i.e. $\nu(N)\notin\{0,n\}$.
 If $h$ is Griffiths semi-positive and there exists a smooth ample divisor $A$ such that $\nu(-\log\mathrm{det}\,h|_A,x)<1$ for all points in $A$ and that $\nu(N|_A)=\nu(N)$, then we have that

 for $q>n-\nu(N)$. \end{theorem}